LongyZhang/ansible_terraform_integration/ReadMe.md

-# Terraform AWS EC2 Deployment - RHEL Nodes
+# Terraform AWS EC2 Deployment and Ansible configuration practice

 This project uses Terraform to provision a network infrastructure and launch six Red Hat Enterprise Linux (RHEL) EC2 instances in AWS.
 It includes: